Detection of $d_{1}\otimes d_{2}$ Dimensional Bipartite Entangled State: A Graph Theoretical Approach: Conclusion

 \section{Conclusion}

-To summarize, we have constructed a mapping in which the domain set contain any $n\times n$ matrix over the field of real numbers.
-In particular, we can consider the domain set as the set of density matrices, which represent a quantum state.
+To summarize, we have constructed a mapping in which the domain set contain any $n\times n$ matrix over the field of real numbers where all off diagonal entries are either positive or negative.
+In particular, We can consider the domain set as the set of density matrices.
 The map takes each density matrix into the sum of the input density matrix and another matrix $L$.
 The matrix $L$ is constructed from the elements of the input density matrix in such a way that it satisfies all the properties of the Laplacian.
 The constructed map is shown to be unital.
 Using the unital property and the structure of the map, we are able to derive a criterion that characterize the quantum state either as a pure state or a mixed state.
 We also use the constructed Laplacian and its partial transpose to derive the PPT criterion.
 Further, we have derived the inequality between the minimum eigenvalue of the full rank bipartite NPTES and the function $W[i,j]$ of the weights of the edges of a simple connected weighted subgraph of a graph $G$ constructed from the Laplacian.
 The violation of the derived inequality prove the fact that the given state is a PPT state.
 Thus, we have studied the entanglement properties of $d_{1} \otimes d_{2}$ dimensional bipartite quantum system through graph theoretical approach.
 In this work, we restrict ourselves only to the bipartite system but our result is more general in the sense that it can be applied to multipartite system also.
+Specifically, the result obtained in this work may be useful in studying the three-qubit states in non-inertial frame \cite{qiang1,qiang2,qiang3,qiang4}.